 this option does not permit rename actions.
-To rename, you must specify the databases one at a time.
+To rename, you must specify the databases one at a time using the

 You can specify certain objects to exclude (skip) in the copy.

-omit the type of objects.
+option to omit the type of objects.
 For example, you may want to exclude copying of triggers, procedures, and functions.
-In this case, this case, use the option case-insensitive and written in uppercase for emphasis.
+In this case, use the option case-insensitive and written in uppercase for emphasis.

 The copy is replication and GTID aware and will take actions to preserve the binary log events during the copy.

 You can set the locking type with the